Doggie Does It

 Are you really ready for your puppy?
 Let’s check:

-- Kids in the house?
-Teach them the dos and don’ts—no roughhousing, no interrupting meals, and always supervise.
+• Kids in the house: Teach respectful behaviour: no rough play, no interrupting meals, and always supervise interactions.

 Success starts with structure!
 The more prepared you are, the easier the transition will be for everyone.

-Crate training is a powerful tool for house training, managing chewing, and providing a safe, quiet space for your puppy to rest.
+Crate training is a powerful tool for house training, managing chewing, and providing a safe, quiet space for your puppy to rest and relax.

-✅ Place cozy bedding, safe chew toys, and even a familiar-smelling blanket from their breeder inside.
+• Place cozy bedding, safe chew toys, and even a familiar smelling blanket inside

-✅ Keep the crate near you.
-Dogs are social animals and often feel safer nearby.
+• Keep the crate near you.
+Dogs are social animals and often feel safer when you are nearby.

-Never use the crate as punishment.
-It should always be a happy place where your pup chooses to relax.
+• Never use the crate as punishment.
+It should always be a positive place.

 Safety tip: Always remove collars or tags before crating.

-- Set a feeding schedule—most puppies eat 3x a day.
+• Set a feeding schedule and stick to it.
+Most puppies eat 3x a day.

-- Feed your puppy in a quiet spot, especially if you have other pets, to avoid resource guarding.
+• Feed your puppy in a quiet spot, especially if you have other pets or kids, to avoid resource guarding.

 Always supervise mealtimes, and ask kids to give the puppy space while eating.